miguel-guerrero/dstate/doc/answered_questions.md

         `tick; // ADDED
     end

+and

+    while(cond) begin
+        if (cond2) begin
+            stm1;
+            `tick;
+            smt2
+        end
+        else begin // ADDED
+            stm3;
+            `tick; // ADDED
+        end
+    end

-Is OK as the loop has a guaranteed clock boundary between iterations
+Are both OK as the loop has a guaranteed clock boundary between iterations

-# HOW IS THE CODE PARSED
+## HOW IS THE CODE PARSED

 Parsing is done only up to the level required. dstate looks for control structures that define the flow of execution.
 The contents of a basic